Teaching and learning

 Creating an immersive play experience with dirt, water, and mud requires intentional planning.
 Mud play is messy for children and educators.
 Mud play can be done indoors or outdoors with sensory bins, trays, different measuring tools and just plain old dirt and water.

 Another common blocker might be feeling like you don't have the right outdoor space to support mud play.
-But you'd be surprised at all the hidden opportunities to set up more outdoor learning at your child care program — you can check out our guide about that here.
+But you'd be surprised at all the hidden opportunities to set up more outdoor learning at your child care program.

 5 rules for making the most of mud play